kaka-zuumi/VENUSpy/README.md

 venuspy-cli examples/H2O.input.xyz examples/H2O.input.xtb .  --atomsInFirstGroup "1 2 3" --production 100 --interval 1 --time_step 0.15 --INITQPa "thermal" --TVIBa 298.0 --TROTa 0.001 --n_threads 1 > production.log
 ```

 While tracking the normal mode breakdown of energies over the entire trajectory is slow (this requires a Hessian calculation at each step), this can be done for the first frame from the initial sampling.
-Search for the `Evibs` keyword in the output to see energies of each mode (in eV).
+Search for the `EVIBS` keyword in the output to see energies of each mode (in eV).

 ```
 grep "#VENUS EVIBS" production.log